 Nobody is 100% honest 100% of the time, we’re inclined to believe.
 In fact, a 2002 study from the University of Massachusetts found that more than half of adults can’t even have a 10-minute conversation without telling at least one lie.
-However, that doesn’t mean you can’t learn how to spot a liar, but it’s more complicated than you might imagine.
+You’d think with such frequency that most of us would know how to spot a liar, but it’s more complicated than you might imagine.

 That’s why being able to pick up the subtle hints that a partner, friend or family member is telling a lie can be an extremely useful skill to have.

 According to Kevin O., a New-Jersey based law enforcement officer, there are multiple ways to potentially spot a liar:

 Ask an unexpected question.
 The person may have rehearsed answers to “anticipated” questions.

 Listen for complex, formal sentences or excessive talking/repetition.
 The person may do this to sound legitimate.
 Overly formal sentences are also a potential sign of a rehearsed story.

 Let them talk.
 While using the right questions to guide the conversation is important, doing most of the talking only requires that they answer your questions.
 By letting them speak extemporaneously, they may reveal other signs.

 Ask them how honest they are.
 This is a common, surprisingly effective psychological trick used by experts.
 If you ask, the majority of people will respond that they’re honest people who tell the truth.